Freeman Cobb: Australia

+South Africa

 In 1871, Cobb took his family to South Africa to establish a Cobb & Co Ltd stagecoach service with Charles Cole, who had operated Cobb & Co coaches in New Zealand and Japan.
 The new company started operating between Port Elizabeth and the new diamond fields at Kimberley.
 Cobb died at Port Elizabeth in 1878.

+Personal life

+In 1858, Cobb married his cousin Annette Cobb, with whom he had one son and one daughter.
+He suffered a bout of rheumatic fever as a young man which left him "permanently lame".

 In popular culture

 Cobb was the model for "Chris Cobb", lead character of the Australian TV series Whiplash, which premiered on Channel Seven on 18 February 1961, and starred Peter Graves as Cobb.